teamdeeson/codex/docs/working-at-deeson/maternity-paternity-and-shared-leave-guide.md

 ### Here is how you and your partner should go about opting in to shared parental leave:

 1. The mother / main adopter must bring their period of maternity / adoption leave to an end by letting their employer know at least 8 weeks before the date she intends to curtail the leave.
-**NB**  Maternity leave cannot be brought to an end before the end of the two week (four if you work in a factory) compulsory maternity leave period.
+**NB**  Maternity leave cannot be brought to an end before the end of the two week compulsory maternity leave period.
 The balance of maternity leave at that point becomes available for the partner to share as shared parental leave.
 While this notice of curtailment of maternity / adoption leave can be given before or after the birth / placement, if it is given afterwards, the notice is binding.
 However, if notice is given before, there is a six-week window after the child's birth / adoption, during which a mother / primary adopter who has previously stated she intends to share her leave can change her mind and decide to remain on leave.

 2. Both you and your partner should let your respective employers know in writing that you are eligible for and intend to take shared parental leave.
 You should also give an indication of how much shared parental leave and pay each parent intends to take and when.
 As you are one of our employees, please complete the [Notice of Entitlement and Intention to Take Shared Parental Leave](https://docs.google.com/a/deeson.co.uk/document/d/1o-pphrv88G3JfLrmUE7vaTdR6piqnNAG7z4Tvxl84r0/edit?usp=sharing) form.

 3. If requested within 14 days of letting us know about your intention to take shared parental leave, you should provide us with a copy of the child’s birth certificate, or if this is not yet available, confirmation from your midwife or GP of the date of the child’s birth.
 In the case of adoption you should provide details of the adoption agency, the date you (or your partner) were informed of the adoption match, and the expected date that the child will be placed with you.
 You must provide the information requested within 14 days.

 3. The information about how and when you and your partner are intending to take shared parental leave is non-binding – you are free to change your minds about how leave and pay are to be allocated between you by letting your employers know of the variation in writing.
 To do this, please complete the [Notice to Take or Vary a Period of Shared Parental Leave](https://docs.google.com/a/deeson.co.uk/document/d/1zr6Ur9zraKRTPRLxjh8qn6VanBIR-TavE1zDQKMpnjQ/edit?usp=sharing).
 We will need at least 8 weeks notice of each period of leave, and you can submit a total of three requests.
 That is you can take up to three periods of shared parental leave.